mims-harvard/nimfa/README.md

 ****

-[Hidden patients and hidden genes - Understanding cancer data with matrix factorization](http://nbviewer.ipython.org/github/marinkaz/nimfa-ipynb/blob/master/ICGC%20and%20Nimfa.ipynb) is a tutorial-like IPython notebook on how one can use Nimfa to analyze breast cancer transcriptome data sets from The International Cancer Genome Consortium ([ICGC](https://dcc.icgc.org)).
+[Hidden patients and hidden genes - Understanding cancer data with matrix factorization](http://nbviewer.ipython.org/github/marinkaz/nimfa-ipynb/blob/master/ICGC%20and%20Nimfa.ipynb) is a tutorial on how one to use Nimfa to analyze breast cancer transcriptome data sets from The International Cancer Genome Consortium ([ICGC](https://dcc.icgc.org)).
 A column about the analysis of cancer data using Nimfa recently appeared in the [ACM XRDS magazine](http://dl.acm.org/citation.cfm?id=2809623.2788526&coll=portal&dl=ACM).